dliggat/fab_aws/README.md

 fab build:function_name=$FUNCTION
 ```

-## 7) Deploy Lambda Package
+## 8) Deploy Lambda Package

-This will update the currently deployed Lambda code to the latest build.
+This will update the currently deployed Lambda code to the contents of the latest build.

 ```bash
 # Installs the latest built Lambda package to the specified Lambda function ARN.